top of page

 Hormone headaches tend to be the symptom of a deeply embedded energy habit that can be difficult to re-pattern into one of balance and health.

-For those of you who have experienced them, their defining characteristic tends to be the way in which the headache sits over the whole head like a vice and create a feeling that you are underwater, or deep inside a thick fog.
+For those of you who have experienced them, their defining characteristic tends to be the way in which the headache sits over the whole head like a vice and creates a feeling that you are underwater, or deep inside a thick fog.
 There are no specific points of pain (such as behind the eyes or in the temples).

 When dealing with other kinds of headache then the effort to access mental clarity can result in pain, but it is generally possible.
 When dealing with a hormone headache, mental clarity is impossible.
 You are literally being flooded with hormones that are getting in the way of clear cognitive processing.
 Those days when you have a headache and it feels like you are having to claw through a 10 inch fog to even see – that is a hormone headache.